How to Stain Concrete Floors and Patios

 - Use a plastic airless sprayer for acid staining.
 Metal parts are prone to damage and corrosion.

-- For water-based stains, spray the area in circular motions to avoid pooling on concrete flooring.
+- For water-based stains, spray the area in circular motions.
+Doing so avoids pooling on concrete flooring.

 - Remove any existing concrete sealer before applying a new stain color.

 Staining concrete can bring new life to a basement floor or outdoor concrete.
 Surface preparation is an important part of how to stain concrete.
-Take time to clean the old concrete before the staining process and work carefully as you apply stain to the concrete floor.
+Take time to clean the old concrete before the staining process.
+Work carefully as you apply stain to the concrete floor.
 Shop online when you're ready to begin staining cement and concrete.
 The Home Depot delivers online orders when and where you need them.